Welcome to today's edition of the Rush 24-7 podcast.

 I don't know.

-Now look at I don't know if there's a lot.
+Now, look at, I don't know if there's a lot.

-I mean, you take the passengers on that plane.
+I mean, you can take the passenger.

-I mean, you can take the passion, you may you try to extrapolate the anecdotal, but you can extrapolate that to the national population.
+I mean, you try to extrapolate and be anecdotal, but you can extrapolate that to the national population.

 I don't know.

-I think we are.
+Yes, we are.

-Yes, we are right.
+Yes, we are.

-You can't deny that they're out there.
+The new castrati, you can't deny that they're out there.

 They're out there, but they're not everywhere.

-And those are the I I spend uh I'm I'm a retired uh military army.
+I spent, I'm a retired military army.

-I was in Iraq and got blown up and uh Well, obviously so many, there's so many people, like hundreds, and maybe even thousands of guys that I've met you know throughout the course of career uh being at Walter Reef for two years.
+There are so many people, like hundreds, maybe even thousands of guys that I've met, you know, throughout the course of career, being at Wall Marie for two years.

 They would have ended that so quick.